-The types of assessments used on this programme will include coursework (such as essays, reports, portfolios, reflections, problem or short questions or video presentations), computerbased assessments, and computer marked assessments (CMAs).
+The types of assessments used on this programme will include coursework (such as essays, reports, portfolios, reflections, problem or short questions or video presentations), computer-based assessments, and computer marked assessments (CMAs).

-The exact combinations of assessment will vary from module to module.
 In general, there will be 2 assessments per module.
 The first assessment is usually either coursework or a CMA.
 The second assessment is usually coursework.
 Some modules may have up to a maximum of 4 assessments.